Riemann-Roch theorems in monoidal 2-categories: The Motivating Results

-\begin{proof}[Proof of \cref{thm:petit}] To complete the comparison of Petit's pairing and ours, observe that in the commutative diagram in \cref{fig:petit:final_diagram} the left and bottom composite is Petit's pairing and the right and bottom composite is ours.
+\begin{proof} First complete the translation of Petit's pairing \eqref{petit:pairing} to a map without internal homs by replacing the arbitrary modules and maps in the left composite in \eqref{eq:simp_petit} with those given by the middle column of \cref{notation_translation} and the maps in \cref{petit_f_prime,petit_g}.
+This composite is the left and bottom composite in \cref{fig:petit:final_diagram}.

+The two regions in \cref{fig:petit:final_diagram} labeled Nat. commute by naturality.
+The remaining region is labeled by Def. and commutes by definition of the map in \eqref{eq:comp_1_duals_shad_trace}.
+The top and right composite is the pairing defined in this paper and so this completes the identification of Petit's pairing \eqref{petit:pairing} and the pairing defined in this paper.

 Then \cref{thm:petit} follows from \cref{thm:pairing_var_2}\ref{item:pairing_var_2}. \end{proof}